Monemvasia: Other buildings

 Due to the absence of natural water sources, Monemvasia has public cisterns.
 Three large public reservoirs are located in the western part of the upper town, where it was more sparsely populated and more protected than the lower town in case of siege.
 These cisterns are semi-underground, built long and narrow and are coated internally with kourasani so that they are watertight up to the point where the dome begins.
 In the lower city there are two underground cisterns whose mouths are now in squares, but it is not clear whether they were public cisterns or private cisterns.

 In the upper town, near the reservoirs, an Ottoman fountain is preserved.
 The fountain is four-sided and covered with a dome.
 It is likely that its water came from the reservoirs.
 Additionally, in the upper city, near the church of Hagia Sophia, there is a ruined 17th century bathhouse, of which the small dome and cisterns have been preserved.
 In the lower town, south of the central square, a bathhouse of the first Ottoman occupation is preserved, in the place of the sanctuary of the Byzantine church of Sotiros.

 At the eastern end of the island is a modern lighthouse.
 The lighthouse was built in 1896 and began operation in 1897.
 Its focal height is 15 m above sea level and its beam reaches 11 nautical miles.
 Next to the lighthouse tower, 7 m high, is the lighthouse keeper's stone residence.
 A marble staircase leads to the lighthouse cage.
 Restoration work on the lighthouse was completed in December 2015.
 It has a small exhibition about the Greek network of lighthouses.

 Geography

-The island of Monemvasia was separated from the mainland by an earthquake in 375 AD.
-The majority of the island's area is a plateau about 100 m above sea level, and the town of the same name is built on the slope to the south-east of the rock, overlooking Palaia Monemvasia bay.
+The rock of Monemvasia was separated from the rest of the mainland by an earthquake in 375 AD leaving only a narrow tombolo connecting the two.
+The majority of the rock's area is a plateau about 100 m above sea level, and the town of the same name is built on the slope to the south-east of the rock, overlooking Palaia Monemvasia bay.
 Many of the streets are narrow and fit only for pedestrian and donkey traffic.
 A small hamlet of about ten houses lies to the northwest.

 Climate

-Monemvasia has a mediterranean climate with very mild winters and hot summers.
+Monemvasia has a very hot-summer Mediterranean climate (Csa in the Köppen climate classification) with mild winters and very hot summers.
+The highest temperature ever recorded was 45.2 °C on 26 June 2007 and the lowest 1.6 °C on 17 February 2008.
+The World Meteorological Organization station of the National Observatory of Athens is located in mainland Greece, just off the tied island of Monemvasia.
+Monemvasia falls in 11a plant hardiness zone and is the only area in mainland Greece that belongs to 11a zone.

+On 27 June 2007 Monemvasia registered a staggering 24 hours minimum temperature of 35.9 °C which is the highest minimum temperature ever recorded in mainland Greece.
+During that night Monemvasia did not drop below 36.3 °C.